Programs at Chanticleer

 Chanticleer is proud to sponsor a wide variety of programs, workshops, classes, and collaborative programs with some of our regional garden communities and friends.
 We encourage you to expore all Chanticleer has to offer as it usually leads to a heightened appreciation for our garden and an increased awareness in regards to the natural treasures within.

-Chanticleer ScholarsThe Chanticleer Scholarship in Professional Development offers public garden professionals financial support for academic training to improve their leadership skills.
+Chanticleer ScholarsThe Chanticleer Scholarship in Professional Development offers public garden professionals financial support for academic or non-academic training to improve their leadership skills.
 The scholarship has two core components:

-1. Support of an academic experience
+1. Support of an academic experience and

-To view current Chanticleer Scholars, click here.
+To read more about the Chanticleer Scholarship, click here.

-To view past Chanticleer Scholars, click here.
+To view current and past Chanticleer Scholars, click here.